Riya01Goyal/SQL_Music_-Store_Data_Analysis/README.md

 # SQL_Music_-Store_Data_Analysis

-Objective:
+I. Objective:
-Explored the data of a digital music store using SQL to derive insights into business growth, customer behavior, and music genre preferences.
+1. Explored the data of a digital music store using SQL to derive insights into business growth, customer behavior, and music genre preferences.

+II.
 Key Questions Addressed:

-Identify the senior most employee in the store.
+1. Identify the senior most employee in the store.
-Determine top countries by invoice count.
+2. Determine top countries by invoice count.
-Identify top customers based on their purchasing behavior.
+3. Identify top customers based on their purchasing behavior.
-Analyze popular music genres and their impact on sales.
+4. Analyze popular music genres and their impact on sales.

+III.
 Methodology:

-Utilized SQL for data querying and analysis.
+1. Utilized SQL for data querying and analysis.
-Formulated SQL queries to extract relevant information from the database.
+2. Formulated SQL queries to extract relevant information from the database.
-Employed data visualization techniques to present key findings.
+3. Employed data visualization techniques to present key findings.